- Download our Moving to the Netherlands Guide (PDF)

-Expats usually find employment before they arrive in the country, and there are plenty of resources online to aid in the job hunt.
-What is critical is understanding whether a visa and work permit are needed and if so how to go about them.
-Obtaining a Dutch work permit can be a tricky affair since local companies must prove there are no better local or EU candidates if they want to hire a non-EU citizen.
+Expats usually secure employment before they arrive in the country, and there are plenty of resources online to aid in the job hunt.
+What is critical is understanding whether a visa and work permit are needed and, if so, how to go about obtaining them.
+Getting a Dutch work permit can be a tricky affair, as local companies must prove there are no better local or EU candidates (if the applicant lives outside of the EU).